JMGuicher/projet_chef_d_oeuvre/README.md

 To stop it and remove the container, run:

     docker-compose -f src/main/docker/postgresql.yml down

-You can also fully dockerize your application and all the services that it depends on.
-To achieve this, first build a docker image of your app by running:

-    ./mvnw verify -Pprod dockerfile:build

-Then run:

-    docker-compose -f src/main/docker/app.yml up -d

 For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.